 Oh, and tea.
 Lots of tea.

 A place full of sunshine, big smiles and tea might seem complete… but there’s even more to Sri Lanka than that – a lot more.
-From authentic experiences with the warmest locals, to unique wildlife encounters (whales, turtles, leopards and elephants!), awesome trekking and world-class surfing, this south Asian destination offers so many exceptional journeys for travellers.
+From authentic experiences with the warmest locals to unique wildlife encounters (whales, turtles, leopards and elephants!), awesome trekking and world-class surfing, this south Asian destination offers so many exceptional journeys for travellers.
 The best bit?
 For now, Sri Lanka is still a little bit ‘off the beaten track’, meaning you’ll have these experiences somewhat to yourself.

-Here’s ten reasons why you should stop, drop everything, and fly to Sri Lanka.
+Here are ten reasons why you should stop, drop everything, and fly to Sri Lanka.
 Right now.

 Picture one town, bang in the centre of Sri Lanka, easily accessible from the capital of Colombo, and full of cool temples, awesome restaurants and stunning views – that’s Kandy.
 Picture another, smaller one a two-hour train journey away, right up amidst Sri Lanka’s grassy hills and tea plantations.
 That’s Ella, and the slow, chugging train journey between the two is quite possibly one of the best in the world.